 - obstructive sleep apnea and other sleep disorders

 - hypogonadism, or low testosterone

 If a urologist finds evidence of a health condition that could play a role in a person’s ED, they will recommend treating or managing it.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), this may include:
+According to the

 - taking medication to lower blood pressure, cholesterol, or blood sugar levels

 - taking hormones to boost testosterone or thyroid function